emerginganalytics/cyberarena/docs/student-guide.md

 ## Logging in

 After starting, first, copy the workout password and remember the username, and then click the button to enter your workout.
-A new tab will open to a login screen from Apache Guacamole.
-Here, you’ll enter your username and copy your password.
 After a few seconds, your desktop will show up.
 Now you can start your workout!

 ## Performing Your Workout